Indian Appropriations Act

 The Indian Appropriations Act is the name of several acts passed by the United States Congress.
-A considerable number of acts were passed under the same name throughout the 19th and early 20th centuries, but the most notable landmark acts consist of the Appropriation Bill for Indian Affairs of 1851 and the 1851 Indian Appropriations Act.
+A considerable number of acts were passed under the same name throughout the 19th and early 20th centuries, but the most notable landmark acts consist of the Appropriation Bill for Indian Affairs of 1851 and the 1871 Indian Appropriations Act.
+This was rooted in efforts to turn Indians into wards of the government.
+The power to prescribe this act came from revoking recognition of independence as nations, or tribes.

 1851 Act

 The 1851 Indian Appropriations Act allocated funds to move Western tribes onto Indian reservations where they would be protected and enclosed by the United States government.
-According to the federal government at that time, reservations were to be created in order to protect the Indians from increasing numbers of White Americans moving to the West.
+According to the federal government at that time, reservations were to be created in order to protect the Indians from increasing numbers of Americans moving to the West.
 This act set the precedent for modern-day Indian reservations.

-There are differing explanations as to why this act was instituted, one of which is that Indians' control of land and natural resources around the country was regarded as a serious potential threat to average independent Americans' expansionary and economic goals.
+There are differing explanations as to why this act was instituted, one of which is that Indians' control of land and natural resources around the country was regarded as a serious potential threat to Americans' expansionary and economic goals.

 Another explanation is that due to the country's fixed amount of land, the previously unrestricted presence of the Natives' living under different tribal laws but outside the jurisdiction of American Law began to unintentionally, but naturally, conflict legally with the growing number of Americans settling on more and more lands.
 This quickly posed a potentially dangerous security and insurance concern for many enterprising Americans, and the federal government, responsible for protecting its own citizens, was expected to respond with a solution not known before and departing from that previously practiced by the British Empire.

 The most utilized explanation originated in the 1830s, nearly two decades before the passing of this Act, when many Americans agreed with President Jackson theories conceptualized by President Thomas Jefferson in 1803, that Native Americans needed to be resettled westward for their own protection.
 As decided, Native Americans in the South were forced to move to the Great Plains, but by the 1850s, Americans began to move into that area as well.
 Thus, the federal government, acting on such exigency and on Americans' long-standing sentiments regarding the Indians, passed the Indian Appropriations Act of 1851, placing Native Americans on reservations given there were no other lands available for another forced relocation.